Craigslist password protected email danger – How to avoid the malware

 If a document is encrypted virus scanners cannot determine that it carries malware because they cannot read the contents until it is decrypted.

 NEVER enter a password given for a password protected MS Office document or PDF file unless you are absolutely sure of the identity of the sender.
+Opening such a file could allow it to execute malicious code.

 In order to infect a user, the following has to happen: